plasma4/magix-fix/README.md

 - https://file.garden/Xbm-ilapeDSxWf1b/MagixUtilsR55B.js
 - https://file.garden/ZmatEHzFI2_QBuAF/magix.js
 #### Upon loading it, you can now play the game!
 Congrats.
-***PLEASE BE AWARE:*** The creator of this mod has personally stated in Discord messages that the Magix mod can be, well, modded by anyone who wishes, thus disregarding the comment below.
-Note that the license may be invalid and may in fact not be valid.
-I am not responsible for any damage caused by that.
+***PLEASE BE AWARE:*** The creator of this mod has personally stated in Discord messages that the Magix mod can be, well, modded by anyone who wishes.
+Note that the license may be invalid due to a lack of clarity.
+I AM NOT RESPONSIBLE IF THE PROJECT IS NOT PUBLIC-DOMAIN.

 This mod provides a few important fixes that prevent the game from breaking.
 Minimal changes have been made to the contents of the mod.
 To compare, visit https://file.garden/Xbm-ilapeDSxWf1b/MagixOfficialR55B.js to find the original source.